 In accordance with the College's current Registration Regulation (O. Reg.
 833/93), the Registration Committee is obligated to base equivalency of applicants, who have graduated from a program other than the George Brown College denturism program, on George Brown College denturism subjects identified in the Registration Regulation Schedule.
-If the candidate has graduated from another accredited Canadian school of denturism, they are entitled to challenge the College's qualifying examination as well.
-An internationally trained applicant's diploma or degree is equivalent if it offers courses in the areas listed in the Schedule to the Registration Regulation.
+An applicant whose diploma or degree is equivalent if the program offers courses listed in the Schedule to the Registration Regulation.
 The Registration Committee determines whether the applicant has training in subject areas listed in the Registration Regulation Schedule based on the information provided in the Comprehensive Credential Report.